mocha234/meritKeyIn_UMP/README.md

 ```
 7. Follow along and get things done!

 Note: CTRL+C to stop the program.
+Also, those installing of packages, run only once to install it.
+When you have it in your machine, you cna just simply run python .....py to prompt it.